 Roope will be presented with his two trophies at the Hampshire Golf AGM at Brokenhurst Manor Golf Club on Thursday 15th December.

-Click here for a list of the eleven qualifying events (additional points are awarded for aggregate scores in the Solent Salver and Cole Scuttle).
+Click here for a list of the eleven qualifying events ( additional points are awarded for aggregate scores in the Solent Salver and Cole Scuttle ).

 Congratulations to Hayling's Darren Walkley (Gross) and Brokenhurst Manor's Ryan Harmer (Nett) on winning the 2015 Hampshire Golf Order of Merit.
 For Darren it was a successful defence of the OM title he won in 2014.

-2014 Hampshire Golf Order of Merit Result, click here for final standings.
+click here for final standings.

 Congratulations to Darren Walkley (Hayling) on winning the inaugural Hampshire Golf Order of Merit.